2014 Nissan ZEOD RC Le Mans prototype makes track debut at Fuji SpeedwayEnlarge Photo

 DON'T MISS: Watch The McLaren P1 Hit 205 MPH While Racing A Modified GT-R: Video

-In 2014 Nissan will field four gamers-turned-races in the 24 Hours of Le Mans: two in the LMP2 class which Nissan is an engine supplier for, and two in the new ZEOD RC electrified race car competing as the Garage 56 entry.
+In 2014 Nissan will field four gamers-turned-racers in the 24 Hours of Le Mans: two in the LMP2 class which Nissan is an engine supplier for, and two in the new ZEOD RC electrified race car competing as the Garage 56 entry.
 The ZEOD RC is a plug-in hybrid and is destined to be the first car to complete a lap in a sanctioned form of motorsport on electric power alone.

 The first two gamers, Jann Mardenborough and Mark Shulzhitsky, will join factory Nissan driver Alex Brundle in the number 35 Ligier LMP2 fielded by OAK Racing.
 The remaining two, Lucas Ordonez and Wolfgang Reip, will join Nissan factory driver Satoshi Motoyama in the ZEOD RC.